-You should keep in mind that the rules that apply to self-employed and employees are different.
-There are detailed rules for both, and we will be talking about each separately.
+You should keep in mind that the rules that apply to self-employed and employees are quite different.
+In this article, we will take through the rules for each separately.

-What is essential to know is what and when you can claim the lunch expense through your business.
-You can claim the cost of your meal while you are on a business trip as well.
+It is essential you know what, and when, you can claim the lunch expense through your business or the cost of your meal whilst on a business trip as well.
 However, certain general conditions for this need to be met.

-- The business that you do requires a nomadic lifestyle.
-For instance, commercial travellers can claim their meals as a business expense since they are doing business while travelling.
+- Your business involves a large percentage of commercial travelling.
+For example, commercial travellers can claim their meals as a business expense since they are doing business while travelling.

 - The business trip that you make is not regular for your field.
-For instance, if you are a real estate agent and deal in a particular area.
-The trip you make to Australia for a business conference won’t be a part of your usual routine, and so the meals taken can be claimed.
+For instance, if you are a real estate agent and deal in a particular area of the property.
+A trip you make to Australia for a business conference will not be a part of your usual routine, and so the meals taken can be claimed.

-- If you want to claim a meal while not travelling, then HMRC requires another member of the business to be present.
+If you want to claim a meal while not travelling, HMRC requires another business member to be present.

 However, you need to keep in mind that you cannot spend a month in a foreign country with your spouse and claim the meal expense just because you spent an hour in a meeting for business.
-HMRC has made some rules for it.
-They require meals to be ordinary and necessary.
-It can’t be that you add your luxuries or entertainment to it.
-Moreover, HMRC has made way for other self-employed people as well; for example, a lorry driver having to go on long routes can claim the expenses for meals.
+See HMRC’s full rules on this.
+Make sure whatever you claim has been necessary and an essential part of your business.

 1. Meal receipts while you were away from home or travelling.

-2. Meal receipts while you weren’t travelling (which includes all the business meals you ate).
+2. Meal receipts while you were not travelling (including all the business meals you ate).

-Usually, employees are given many fringe benefits such as company’s car, gym membership, etc. and the meals are accounted for tax.
-However, there are a few exceptions with meals as well.
+Usually, employees are given many fringe benefits such as a company car, gym membership, etc. and the meals are accounted for tax.
+However, there are a few exceptions.

-What’s great about it is that if more than 50% of the employees satisfy both requirements, separately and together, all the meals that you provide to employees can be treated as provided for the employer’s convenience.
+As an Employer, if more than 50% of your employees satisfy both requirements, separately and together, all the meals that you provide to employees can be treated as provided for the employer’s convenience.

-So, all the office snacks and meals, as well as meals on a company party, can be claimed.
+All office food and snacks, including meals provided at a company party, can be claimed.
 You can calculate these expenses in the same way as for self-employed.
-You will need the meal receipts and a calculator.
-Add all of the receipts together and see HMRC rules on how to make a further calculation using the IRS rate or otherwise.
+You just need the meal receipts and a calculator.
+Add all of the receipts together.
+See HMRC rules on claiming tax relief on the expenditure on food, drink, or overnight stay expenses.

 Business lunches with clients

-Business lunches with clients cannot be claimed.
-As simple as that.
-HMRC has a condition that isn’t fulfilled when you take out a client for lunch for business purpose.
-Your business can and on many occasions will pay for lunch, but when you file for tax at the end of the year, you can’t add this receipt to the receipts you are claiming expenses for.
+Lunches with clients cannot be claimed for business purposes.
+Your business may on many occasions, pay for the lunch, but when you file for tax at the end of the year, you cannot add this to the receipts you are claiming expenses for.

 Business lunches with staff

-The difference and similarities between Self-employed and employee
+The difference and similarities between Self-employed and Employees

-The major similarity between the two is that HMRC requires, in both cases, the meals to be ordinary and necessary and during the working hours.
-Other normal meals are dismissed and not accounted for.
+A significant similarity between the two is that HMRC requires, in both cases, the meals to be ordinary and necessary during working hours.
+Meals that fall outside of these parameters cannot be accounted for.